How to Achieve a Good CAT Score; Sectional Score (VARC, DILR And QA) And Overall CAT Score

 What Is a Good CAT Score?

-Candidates appear for CAT 2024 are advised to attempt questions from all sections judiciously so they score a good percentile in the CAT exam.
+Candidates appearing for CAT 2025 are advised to attempt questions from all sections judiciously so they score a good percentile in the CAT exam.
 The good CAT score differs from institute to institute, as each B-school has a different CAT cutoff to shortlist candidates for selection rounds.
-For example, to get admission into IIMs, a student should get a minimum 95 percentile compared to other B-schools like IIFT, IITs, FMS Delhi, SPJIMR that accept CAT scores below 95 percentile.
+For example, to get admission into IIMs, a candidate generally needs to secure a high percentile, as these institutes have competitive cutoffs compared to other B-schools like IIFT, and FMS Delhi, SPJIMR that accept CAT scores below 95 percentile.

-As per experts, the difficulty level of CAT 2024 will be moderate to difficult.
-Here we have provided the CAT 2024 expected score vs percentile on the basis of CAT cutoff marks vs percentile on the basis of the past few years' trends.
+As per experts, the difficulty level of CAT 2025 will be moderate to difficult.
+Here we have provided the CAT 2025 expected score vs percentile on the basis of the CAT cutoff marks vs percentile on the basis of the past few years' trends.

 Percentile